 Call for Programs

 We're looking to give AFA members the opportunity to engage on a wide range of topics with content experts who will develop curriculum with a specific set of learning outcomes geared at achieving higher levels of professional competence in our members.
-Click here to submit a program proposal.
+Click here to submit a program proposal for 2017.

 Not finding the program you are looking for?
 Search our archives here.

 Stephanie Baysinger is a Senior Recruiter at one of the world’s top consulting firms.
 After spending two years as an Extension Consultant for Pi Beta Phi after college, she became a professional recruiter.
 Tina Rivard is a Director of Business Development at a consulting firm in Washington, D.C. and continues to take on large volunteer positions for Pi Beta Phi including Director of Membership and currently Director of Chapter Operations.

 Both women have sustained long tenures at their current companies while continuing to navigate the challenges and successes that come with continued professional development.
 Presenters will take time to share their commitment to obtaining new skills and seeking unique opportunities to foster growth in their professional careers.
 They will also share how their volunteer and professional Greek experiences have helped shape their road maps to their current private sector positions.

 Presented by: Marybeth Drechsler Sharp, CAS Executive Director; Noah Henry-Darwish, CAS Intern and University of Maryland Graduate Student; Lindsey Templeton, CAS Intern and University of Maryland Graduate Student; Kimberly Kruchen, CAS Intern and University of Virginia Graduate Student

 Emerging Adults: Rethinking the Development of Students & Young Alumni presented by Amber Jolly and Annalise Sinclair.